rhythm0708/sling-fighter/ProjectDocument.md

 *Additive blending.
 Hits look bright and light up the scene*

 ### Savor the Final Blow
 The final kill cam really makes players feel rewarded once they clear a wave.
 As corny as it can be, slow-mo does an amazing job of selling a moment and making someone really savor what's going on.
 The slow-mo on the kill cam dials up the hit effects from earlier as a player gets a longer look at the hitlag, shake, and hit effect.
+The slow-mo was actually very easy to accompish: just set the `Time.timeScale` value to less than 1.0.
+This was done in the `GameManager` since it relied on knowing the game state we're in.

 Furthermore, it switches to a different camera to capture more of the moment.
 This does two things to better show the final blow.
 It first zooms in with a low FOV so player's can see the hit.
 It also circles around the player to show the hit from more angles.
 These two help accomplish the same goal: let the player see the whole hit.
+We just have a pivot at the center of the player where the kill cam is attached to with an offset.
+Then, I just rotate this pivot to get it to spin around the player.

 Chang, who did all our sounds, added the final icing to the kill cam with the echoey final blow sound.
-This just made it feel amazing to beat up that dummy.
+This just made it feel amazing to beat up on that dummy.

 ### Animations and Shaders are the Icing
 The animations were the final icing on the cake to really make the game feel "slingy".
 Notable is the animation style: the game uses frame-by-frame animation akin to the Spiderverse movies.
 This style allows the animations to focus more on posing than motion, since the frames hold longer for a player to see.
 Striking poses like punching then really register for a player.
 I also used **extreme** squash-and-stretch to really sell the movements, especially since the moments are so fast.